swdavey/mysqlrouter/README.md

 ## Test Environment
 The diagram below details the test environment upon which this document is based.
 Given the purpose of this document is to discuss how to create a highly available MySQL Router tier only that element will be discussed in detail and the other components will only be mentioned in support of that aim.

+The architectural reasoning behind the above topology is:
+1. A desire to test on something that closely approximates production.
+2. The number of nodes in the router tier was set at three which would mean the cluster would still be highly available even if a node was taken down for maintenance.
+3. The number of nodes in the database tier (InnoDB Cluster) was set as three which is the minimum required as well as being the most common implementation.
+4. MySQL Shell was used for preliminary testing on the router tier in order to establish that the routers were working correctly prior to adding the clusterware.
+5. MySQL Shell was used for preliminary testing on the client tier in order to prove that the router tier was accepting remote connections and routing them through to the datbase tier.
+6. A true application server hosting a Java application was used because in production connections will typically be from such servers and not MySQL shell.

 ### MySQL Router Tier Stack
 A three node HA Cluster of MySQL Router nodes was created in the Oracle Cloud.
 Each node was an Oracle Compute Instance (i.e. a Virtual Machine) with the following stack: